stackbit-projects/scientific-broccoli-e708d/src/pages/index.md

     title: >-
       I am a curious observer, obsessed with creation, teams' lubricant, and a UI/UX designer!
-    content: >-
+    content: >
-      Azimuth is the perfect theme for developers, designers and entrepreneurs who need a sleek, modern SaaS site.
+      # I am a curious observer, obsessed with creation, teams' lubricant, and a
+      UI/UX designer!
     actions:
       - type: action
         template: action